The Reserve Bank of New Zealand Act 1989 Review

 On 13 March 2020, the Government announced the third round of public consultation and released a number of supporting documents, most notably third consultation document, ‘Safeguarding the future of our financial system: Further consultation on the prudential framework for deposit takers and depositor protection’.

-Round 3 was initially scheduled to close on 23 April 2020, however, due to disruptions caused by COVID-19, the deadline for submissions has been extended to 23 October 2020.
+Round 3 was initially scheduled to close on 23 April 2020, however, due to disruptions caused by COVID-19, the deadline for submissions was extended to 23 October 2020.

 On 28 July 2020, the Reserve Bank of New Zealand Bill (Reserve Bank Bill) was introduced to Parliament.
 This is the first of two bills resulting from the Phase 2 Review.
 The Government has decided that the current Reserve Bank Act will be replaced with two new pieces of legislation - the ‘Reserve Bank Act’ and a ‘Deposit Takers Act’.

 The Reserve Bank Bill focuses on reforming the overall institutional, governance, accountability, and funding arrangements of the RBNZ.
 Key provisions of the Reserve Bank Bill include:

 - Introduction of an overarching financial stability objective to “protecting and promoting the stability of New Zealand’s financial system”, to Complement the recently updated monetary policy objectives

 - Moving from a ‘single decision maker’ model to a ‘board’ model of governance with the Governor as a member of this board